Lin-jun-xiang/pythonic-clean-code/README.md

     * Sometimes the parameter type can be **both** `NoneType`, for example `a` can be `str`, `int`, `NoneType`
     * now have the following standard `annotaion` methods:
         * explicit expression: `|`
-        * `Union`: Same as the display expression, for example, `Union[str, int, None]` indicates that there are three possible types of parameters
+        * `Union`: Same as the display expression, for example, `Union[str, int, None]` indicates that there may be three types of parameters
         * `Optional`: For example, `Optional[str]` indicates that the parameter is a string or `NoneType`

              (if you can use `Optional`, don't use `Union`)